Billing & Insurance

 - 1.31.2017: Causes and Treatment of Pain Associated with Cancer - Mary Simmonds, MD

 - 2.13.2018: Cancer Prevention - Mona Patel, PA-C

 Medical Marijuana Info

-The Journal of American Medicine publishes Patient Pages in their weekly Medical Journal.
-Below are a few of these articles that we feel can provide valuable education on topics that are pertinent to our practice.
+The Journal of American Medicine publishes Patient Pages in its weekly medical journal.
+Here are a few articles that we feel provide valuable education on topics related to our practice: